Petlja/PetljaDoc/README.md

 By using `petljadoc preview`, an author may keep opened a browser window for preview.
 Any saved changes will be updated in browser in about 5-10 seconds.

-By using `petljadoc publish`, an author can easily publish current version on GitHub Pages (if already use GitHub).
+`petljadoc publish` command helps an author to share a public preview of his work via GitHub Pages.